Hxccc1/1/README.md

 ## How to read this README

-Please read the ToC as release notes.
+1. Read the ToC as release notes.
 Sections are in descending order.
 The order within the section is ascending.
+It is written like SNS.
+2. UPDATE NOTE
-It is written like SNS.View the repository history when you need to check the full history.
+3. View the repository history when you need to check the full history.

 ## UPDATE NOTE
 - 2023-02-27: Add AOM3A1B